CM4all/beng-proxy/doc/log.rst

 - ``forward_child_errors``: “yes” forwards error messages from child processes (``stderr``) to the logger (and not to the local journal).

+- ``child_error_rate_limit``: Limit the rate of error messages from child processes.
+Expects two values: the number of lines per second, and the burst count.

 Child Erorr Logger
 ~~~~~~~~~~~~~~~~~~